mb4516/hikvision-cloud-streaming-app/README.md

-# hikvision-cloud-streaming-app
-This is an app for streaming video
 # Hikvision Cloud Streaming App
 A cross-platform mobile app (Flutter) + backend to stream Hikvision cameras securely over the cloud using HLS/WebRTC.
 ## Features
 - Live streaming from Hikvision cameras
 - Cloud architecture (MediaMTX)